Best portable camping fridge freezers in Australia 2021: Single zone

 - Dual-speed LG compressor impresses

 - Metal exterior gets hot in sun

 - Lid not reversible

 Is the Companion 60L any good?

 It's worth noting that you will come across an alternate model of the Companion 60L fridge freezer.
 It's about $600 cheaper and for obvious reasons.
 It stays within the expectations of your traditional portable fridge freezer without the innovation of its big brother.
 It doesn't offer the removable rechargeable lithium battery, the multi-opening lid system, the USB ports or the Anderson Plug.
 Plus, it scales back – but not much – to a dual-speed LG compressor.

 However, it remains an excellent option for campers looking for a portable fridge in the budget price range.
-The great control panel, soft close lid, well insulated shell, low power consumption, 3-year warranty and three-stage battery protection are features we usually expect in higher price ranges.
+The great control panel, soft close lid, well-insulated shell, low power consumption, 3-year warranty and 3-stage battery protection are features we usually expect in higher price ranges.